 Each online retailer is a little different in terms of how they operate and the way you resolve a dispute with them.
-We will focus on these four largest.
+We will focus on the four mentioned above.
 They each have specific requirements.

 Returns and Refunds

 At the outset, you should consider two points common to all e-commerce sites.
-The first: before you go looking to bring legal action, consider trying to work out your dispute informally.
+The first is that before you go looking to bring legal action, consider trying to work out your dispute through easier methods.
 Each site has a return policy and claims resolution processes that may help you get a refund.

 If you paid by credit card, you may be able to get your credit card company to start a fraud investigation and reverse the charges if you don't receive your item.
 In either case, you may be able to work things out without having to pay a lawyer to step in.